ChillyOctopus/AptTextWebsite/README.md

-For what the javascript deliverable has changed, please see commit comments and history.
+For what the database deliverable has changed, please see commit comments and history.

 The code for the startup website - HTML, CSS, ect.
 This repo contains all of that information and code.